Mann–Whitney U test

 Nonparametric tests used on two dependent samples are the sign test and the Wilcoxon signed-rank test.

 Assumptions and formal statement of hypotheses

-Although Mann and Whitney developed the Mann–Whitney U test under the assumption of continuous responses with the alternative hypothesis being that one distribution is stochastically greater than the other, there are many other ways to formulate the null and alternative hypotheses such that the Mann–Whitney U test will give a valid test.
+Although Henry Mann and Donald Ransom Whitney developed the Mann–Whitney U test under the assumption of continuous responses with the alternative hypothesis being that one distribution is stochastically greater than the other, there are many other ways to formulate the null and alternative hypotheses such that the Mann–Whitney U test will give a valid test.

 A very general formulation is to assume that: